marijamaik/used-car-price-prediction/README.md

 ### Market Factors
 - Location: City where the car is available for sale
 - New Price: Price of a new car of the same model (INR 100,000)

-By leveraging machine learning, this model aims to bring transparency and accuracy to used car pricing, benefiting both buyers and sellers in the market.